Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 and\footnote{In this paper we denote the Weyl current defined in \eqref{def:d} by $d$, and not $q$ as in \cite{ch:blue}, because the notation $q$ is already used in Lemma~\ref{lemma:normal:r}.}

 \begin{remark} Note that only the part $J^1(W)$ contains terms $\nabla W$, and thus only the null decomposition of $J^1$ may contain $\alphabt,\alphat$,$\betabt,\betat$,$\rhot,\sigmat$.
 We sometimes refer to these as ``principal terms''.
 In the first place it suffices then to look at the components of $J^1$ to show the presence of positive quadratic terms in $\nabla W$ in \eqref{eq:divQ:M:null}.
-Its null components are calculated in \CLemma{14.1}; in fact, the formulas in \CLemma{14.1} are only true in the special case that two components of the deformation tensor $n=\nb=0$ (defined below) vanish, and we will discuss the general case in Section~\ref{sec:weyl:currents}.
-The discussion of the ``lower order'' terms, involving $W$, then requires the inclusion of the parts $J^2$, and $J^3$.
+Its null components are calculated in \CLemma{14.1}; in fact, the formulas in \CLemma{14.1} are only true in the special case that two components of the deformation tensor $n=\nb=0$ (defined below) vanish, and we will discuss the general case in Section~\ref{sec:weyl:currents}. \end{remark}

+\begin{remark} The discussion of the ``lower order'' terms --- involving $W$ --- then requires the inclusion of the parts $J^2$, and $J^3$.
+The null decompositions of $J^2$ and $J^3$ are detailed in \CCh{14.3-4}, cf.~\CLemma{14.2}.
 We emphasize that these parts cannot be treated separately, because cancellations appear accross the expressions for $J^1$, $J^2$, and $J^3$.
-The null decompositions of $J^2$ and $J^3$ are detailed in \CCh{14.3-4}, c.f.~\CLemma{14.2}. \end{remark}
+The relevant terms are collected under the label $X$ --- in fact, $X:=X^1+X^{2+3}$ where $X^1$ is defined in \eqref{eq:X:Y:1} and refers to the relevant terms appearing in $J^1$, and $X^{2+3}$ is defined in \eqref{eq:X:Y:2:3} and refers to the relevant terms coming from the currents $J^2$ and $J^3$ --- and the cancellations are exhibited in Section~\ref{sec:J:cancel}.
+We also refer to Remark~\ref{remark:prefactor:cancel} below --- where we discuss specific terms contributing to these cancellations --- for further explanation of the choice of \eqref{eq:N:q}. \end{remark}

 We adopt the notation of \CCh{8.1} for the components of the deformation tensor, i.e.

 and calculate here in particular the values for the commutator vectorfield $N$; recall also our results from Lemma.~\ref{lemma:deformation:M:a}.